Are you working more in web browsers than in desktop apps?

 I save all the content I want to read later through the Pocket extension icon and then share it later with friends across social networks from my inbox.

-When I’m browsing the web and come across content I find interesting; I save it to my web clipper inbox with the Chrome extension.
+When I’m browsing the web and come across content I find interesting; I save it to my web clipper inbox with this handy Chrome extension.
 The text, link, or image will then appear on my phone or tablet, where I can click on it later.

 It’s a great web clipper inbox for reference, giving you ample opportunity to return later and browse.